bartobri/bitcoin-toolkit/README.md

 --------------------
 The following instructions are for unix and linux systems.

 Bitcoin Toolkit was built to be installed without any dependencies.
-However, there are speed and functionality advantages to having certain libraries installed.
-The following libraries are optional but recommended.
+However, there are speed and functionality advantages to having the following libraries installed.
+They are optional but recommended.

 1. libgmp
 2. libgcrypt